 Alicja’s Craving Miracles project follows her global dog travels.
 She captures dramatic images at various locations, including Norway, Iceland, and Alaska.

 Natalie proves her talent for outdoor and indoor portraits.
-She likes to play around with smooth edges, creamy bokeh, and colourful backgrounds.
+She likes to play around with smooth edges, creamy bokeh, and colorful backgrounds.
 Her signature style adds a vibrant atmosphere to pet photos.

 Natalie prefers a sophisticated studio style.
 She tends to use minimalistic backgrounds and adorable props.